mozilla/policy-templates/docs/index.md

 Previously you could only set and lock a subset of preferences.
 Starting with Firefox 81 and Firefox ESR 78.3 you can set many more preferences.
 You can also set default preferences, user preferences and you can clear preferences.

+**NOTE** There are too many preferences for us to provide documentation on them all.
+The source file [StaticPrefList.yaml](https://searchfox.org/mozilla-central/source/modules/libpref/init/StaticPrefList.yaml) contains information on many of them.

 Preferences that start with the following prefixes are supported:
 ```
 accessibility.